 FDA-Approved Sleep Apnea Oral Appliances

-If you have obstructive sleep apnea (OSA) or snore, wearing custom-fit sleep apnea oral appliances while you sleep may help.
+If you have obstructive sleep apnea (OSA) or snore, wearing a custom-fit sleep apnea oral appliance while you sleep may help.

-Sleep apnea occurs when your muscles relax while you are asleep and causes soft tissues in the throat to collapse and block your airway.
-Blockages can occur for a few seconds to over a minute, reducing your oxygen levels and disrupting your sleep.
-Which may explain why you’re waking up feeling fatigued and drowsy.
+Sleep apnea occurs when muscles relax while you sleep, causing soft tissues in your throat to collapse and block your airway.
+These blockages can last for a few seconds to more than a minute, reducing your oxygen levels and disrupting your sleep.
+This may explain why you wake up feeling fatigued and drowsy.

 What Is It?

 A sleep apnea oral appliance is a mouthpiece that fits in your mouth like a custom orthodontic retainer.
-Our device fits into the mouth by gripping the upper and lower dental arches with hinges connecting the two pieces.
-One fits over the upper teeth, and the other fits over the lower teeth.
+Our device fits into your mouth using two pieces that fit over your upper and lower teeth.
+Hinges connect the two pieces.
 The mouthpiece supports your jaw in a position that keeps your upper airway open and soft tissues out of your airway.
 Because of this design and positioning, snoring and the effects of obstructive sleep apnea are often reduced.
-The pictures below show the ability to open (left) and close (right) your mouth while wearing the device unlike less customized devices that may lock the jaw in one position
+The pictures below show how you can open (left) and close (right) your mouth while wearing the appliance, unlike other devices that may lock your jaw in one position.